 An EMS such as the Severn Estuary will have marine areas of either or both Special Areas of Conservation (SACs) and Special Protection Areas (SPAs) that protect some of our most valuable marine and coastal species and habitats.
-Designated under the EC Habitats and Birds Directives, and also UK law, they form part of the Natura 2000 network of internationally important sites across Europe.
-EMSs are not statutory designations in themselves but act as a 'management unit' within the larger Natura 2000 network.
+Pre-Brexit, these were designated under the Habitats and Birds Directives.
+Since the exit, they are designated under The Conservation of Habitats and Species Regulations 2017 (as amended).
+It is important to note that the Regulations still contain reference to the Habitats Directives, therefore the Directives are referred to throughout this document where appropriate.
+The designations form part of the national site network of nationally important sites across the UK.
+EMSs are not statutory designations in themselves but act as a 'management unit' within the larger national site network.
 The Severn Estuary EMS is comprised of the following sites:

-• Severn Estuary SAC • Severn Estuary SPA • Severn Estuary Ramsar Site •
+• Severn Estuary SAC • Severn Estuary SPA • Severn Estuary Ramsar Site